Student Computing Fees

 As usual, actual funds are transferred to colleges and libraries near the beginning of a fiscal year in late June or early July.

-- Spring 2019 Funding Priorities for Learning Spaces Proposals
+- FY2020 Funding Priorities for Learning Spaces Proposals

 - Tips for Applicants: Navigating your Award Recommendations Spreadsheet